blairerickson/RPG-game/README.md

 - Sprite library used to build Photoshop animation templates downloaded from Spriters-Resource

 - Indiana Jones sprites from archives for Lucasfilm games Indiana Jones and His Desktop Adventures as well as the 1989 Lucasfilm adventure game classic Indiana Jones and the Last Crusade

+- JQuery and Bootstrap are not used as the game is not mantipulating within the DOM very well when added.
+Planned future expansion would mix <div> content that displayed player health, attacks recevied, and remained on screen as scenes within game area are refreshed.